 I must have really enjoyed that train set, because in later life when I came across it at my parent’s house my Dad advised me it didn’t work anymore – both locomotives were burnt out, but fortunately it hadn’t been thrown away.

 I started wondering if it would be possible to repair the trains for “old times sake”, and so sometime in the 1980’s or early 1990’s I began searching on the internet to see if there was any information that would help with this.
-My searching led me to a web site by a Hornby Dublo enthusiast Bill Mudie who was not very far away from where my parent’s house was.
+My searching led me to a web site by Hornby Dublo enthusiast Bill Mudie who conincidently lived not very far away from where my parent’s house was.
 Contact was made, and we arranged to visit Bill one night, so my Dad and I went along with my 2 trains.
 Bill was most generous, showing us his large Dublo layout, and he also offered to repair the trains for me.
 After a short period of time he contacted me, and another visit to his house ensued.
 He showed me my 2 trains running around his layout and I was really pleased that they were once again in working order.
 I still have those Hornby Dublo trains and parts, they still work, and I get them out of storage every so often to reminisce.
-The image at the top of this page shows one of these trains against an equivalent N Scale locomotive (both a Castle class locomotives with similar passenger carriages).
+The image below shows my Hornby Dublo Castle Class and Passenger carriages against an N Scale Castle class locomotive with similar passenger carriages.

 Of course, even though these trains were now working again (as wonderful as it was), this didn’t satisfy my desire to have a model railway layout of my own.
 At this point in our lives we were paying a mortgage (anyone remember the 15% or more interest rates in the 1990’s?) and starting a family, so actually starting a model railway layout was not a viable option.
 However the bug never quite left me.
 Every so often over the years I would attend a model railway exhibition put on by one group or another, always loving the detail displayed in these miniature worlds, and admiring the skills of the people who created them.
 These occasional forays into the model railway world kept my desire alive, even if the ability to actually participate with my own layout was still not realistic for one reason or another.